independis/steem-earnings/README.md

 1. Open the 'ui/steemit-earnings.html' HTML file directly with the browser of your choice
 2. The UI first tries to update the underlying exchange rates.
 The steem/mvest-values are not updated automatically because of CORS the access to 'steemd.com/api/props' is denied for the browser.
 3. Enter the steemit account name and click 'get earnings' to load the claimed_rewards and transfers of the account
-4. The steemit earnings are shown directly in the browser and a csv file is created automatically for download.
+4. The steemit earnings are shown directly in the browser and two csv files are created automatically for download.

 ## Update included exchange-rate and steem/mvests data via nodejs